amaceing/Homework6/README.txt

 Homework6:

-	This assignment demonstrates how to create and use a list data structure class
+	This assignment demonstrates how to create and use a List data structure

 	Java